tBaxter/another-rodeo/src/pages/about.md

 img_path: /img/web-things/
 thumb: building-it.jpeg
 ---
+### Sept 3, 2025
+I either forgot to update this change log for a long time, or forgot to update the site for a year and a half (other than content updates).
+Either way, I finally got sick of using someone else's template and am rolling out a fairly comprehensive styling refresh.
+I hope you like it.

 ### April 8
 I skipped some small updates over the past few weeks, but today sees the launch of some fairly major typography and hero image changes.